my-rice/Search-Engine-Inverted-Index/README.md

 homepage.
 You need to implement a class Element modeling either directories or webpages and a class WebSite that saves a website and it has the following interface:
-● WebSite(host): it creates a new WebSite object for saving the website hosted at host, :- where host is a string;
+● WebSite(host): it creates a new WebSite object for saving the website hosted at host, <br>
+where host is a string;
 ● getHomePage(): it returns the home page of the website at which the current object refers or it throws an exception if an home page does not exist;